Criteria Used for Indiana University Plagiarism Tests

 Some test takers might claim that these are "trick questions."
 Nonetheless, plagiarism is still plagiarism, even if disguised this way.

-- To avoid paraphrasing plagiarism: In a paragraph which summarizes someone else's ideas, the citation should occur in the sentence which begins the paraphrase.
+• To avoid paraphrasing plagiarism: In a paragraph which summarizes someone else's ideas, the citation should occur in the sentence which begins the paraphrase.
 When done appropriately this way, the citation signals the reader when the paraphrase is starting.
 Paraphrased sentences that immediately follow need not be cited individually, as long as it is clear in each subsequent sentence whose ideas are whose.
-See also the discussion here.
+See also the examples and explanation here.

 For other ways of viewing this, see hints, decision support for answering test questions, and the diagram in the Overview section.